PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 18:29:40
+Last updated: 2024-04-02 18:30:14
-Random Quote: Be yourself; everyone else is already taken. - Oscar Wilde
+Random Quote: Wrinkles should merely indicate where smiles have been. - Mark Twain